cfarhan/student-webdev-labs/reflection.md

 **Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**

+Got stuck in a couple places and referred to the videos for help.

 **How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?**

+They were helpful in getting practice with javascript.
+The fetch and functional seem the most applicable to work we need to do.

 **Was there something that you wish had been explained better?**

+I think in general javascript has some challenges that go away after enough experience, I don't think there was a problem with the explanations themselves.

 **Were there other exercises that might have helped you learn this week’s topic a little better?**

+No

 ### -----------END OF Javascript SECTION-----------###